hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 ## T﻿he How-to now...

 T﻿he infrastructure can run on physical servers or vms.
-We usuasully consider at least one server for the frontend.
-The backend will consist of a single server too.
+We usuasully consider at least one server for the frontend and a second server for the backend.

-The github project is available [here](https://github.com/Workshops-on-Demand/)W﻿e have packaged the solution in several github repos.
-Repositories representent a certain role in the overall architecture.
+The github project is available [here](https://github.com/Workshops-on-Demand/).
+W﻿e have packaged the solution in several github repos.
+Repositories represent a certain role in the overall architecture.

 F﻿or the backend side: **wod-backend**